 There are two types of people who move overseas.
 Some plan to relocate permanently, while others who intend to eventually return to their homeland.

-How you go about downsizing possessions partly depends on whether you plan to return.
+How you go about downsizing possessions partly depends on whether it’s a permanent move.
 But either way, you’ll need to decide what’s worth keeping and what’s not.

 Downsizing before a temporary move